Graduate Candidate Deadlines

 (for thesis and dissertation students only)

-Student who miss the listed Thesis/Dissertation Submission deadline may graduate in the following term without registering in that following term if they submit the completed/defended/approved/formatted thesis/dissertation no later than 5:00 p.m. on the GO-17 deadline (e.g., students who turn in all copies of the thesis after July 26 but no later than 5:00 p.m.
-August 20, 2013, and have met all other requirements by that date, will graduate in Fall term 2013 without having to register in Fall term; they must be registered in Summer term 2013).
+Students who miss the listed Thesis/Dissertation Submission deadline may graduate in the following term without registering in that following term if they submit the completed/defended/approved/formatted thesis/dissertation no later than 5:00 p.m. on the GO-17 deadline (e.g., students who turn in their thesis after July 22 but no later than 5:00 p.m.
+August 16, 2016, and have met all other requirements by that date, will graduate in Fall term 2016 without having to register in Fall term; they must be registered in Summer term 2016).

 The student must deliver a defense draft of the thesis or dissertation to all members of the approved committee no fewer than 14 days before the oral defense.